vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 # Kosm: A FPS Movement Pack For Unreal Engine 4
 FPS mechanics to match our good and old-fashioned Quake franchise movement, on Unreal Engine.
-This Pack includes 3 Characters with distinct movements (defined as VQ3, QW and CPMA), a reimagined DM20 Map plus a smaller one for you to make all your testing.<br><br>
+This Pack includes 3 Characters with distinct movements (defined as VQ3, QW and CPMA), a reimagined DM20 Map plus a smaller one for you to make all your testing and much more.<br><br>
 <strong><i>Current Development version:</i></strong> v1.0.8<br>
 <strong><i>Unreal Engine compatibility:</i></strong> v4.22.3 - v4.23.0 Preview 5<br><br>
 <img src="https://www.vtxfactory.org/imgs/banner_gittt.jpg" /><br><br>